-• Avoid swinging the load above working and transit areas, any hidden danger situation must be audibly alarmed.

-• Avoid all those situations which may result in crushing during machine stabilization, boom movement and load handling.
+- Avoid swinging the load above working and transit areas, any hidden danger situation must be audibly alarmed. - Avoid all those situations which may result in crushing during machine stabilization, boom movement and load handling.

-Avoid crushing parts of the body by following the minimum safe working distances below (see EN 349 standard for further guidance).
-The table below indicates the minimum safety working distances concerning the various parts of the body and each figure illustrate circumstances which may turn out to be dangerous if you fail to respect the minimum safe distances.
+Avoid crushing parts of the body by following the minimum safe working distances detailed in Table 1 (see EN 349 standard for further guidance).
+Table 1 indicates the minimum safe working distances concerning the various parts of the body, and each figure illustrate circumstances which may turn out to be dangerous if you fail to respect the minimum safe distances.

 Part of body Minimum safe working distance (mm) Figure Part of body Minimum safe working distance (mm) Figure

-Whole body 500 A la Foot 120
+Whole body 500 A second Foot 120

 Head 300 Hand/wrist/fist 100

-Leg 180 Jan 1 Тое 50 50 max
+Leg 180 Тое 50 50 max

-Arm 120 Finger 25 and the second s
+Arm 120 Finger 25 er e